tomasliubinas/LtUpvoteBundle/README.md

 On each upvote/downvote action JavaScript event is dispatched.
 This action could be handled by adding custom event listener for `ltu` event type.

-An example code for anonymous downvote handling:
+An example code for unauthenticated downvote handling:

 ```JavaScript
 addEventListener('ltu', function(event) {